Here's The Deal With The Charlotte Van Gogh Exhibit Everyone Is Talking About

 “All the images move,” said Tom Gabbard, president of Blumenthal Performing Arts, which is bringing the exhibit to Charlotte.
 “These are not static images, so it's like you're seeing the painting happen right in front of you, in many respects.
 It's like you're seeing the brush strokes.”

-The Charlotte exhibit, which opens in June at Camp North End, has roughly 500,000 cubic feet of projections and 60,600 frames of video.
+The Charlotte exhibit, which opens June 17 at Camp North End, has roughly 500,000 cubic feet of projections and 60,600 frames of video.
 Folks can expect to see some of Van Gogh’s most famous works, including “The Potato Eaters,” “Sunflowers,” “The Bedroom” and, of course, “Starry Night.”

 Tickets went on sale Thursday, and Gabbard told WFAE he expects the exhibit to attract a lot of visitors.
 The hype has been building since the show was announced — and the concept itself is trendy right now, to put it mildly.
 More than 500,000 tickets have been sold at sister exhibits.
 The original run in Toronto sold out, and more dates had to be added in Chicago.
 Versions in New York and L.A. collectively sold more than 80,000 tickets in their first week alone.